-People who are self-employed are often concerned that they won’t be eligible for a car loan or won’t get the amount they need.
+People who are self-employed may be concerned about not being eligible for car finance or getting the amount they need.
 This isn’t necessarily true.
-Car loan eligibility for the self-employed is not as daunting as it may seem.
+Self-employed car loan eligibility is not as daunting as it may seem.

-If you’re self-employed, it may require a little more planning on your part to give you the best chance, but it’s still possible to get the car finance you want.
+If you’re self-employed, it will require a little more planning on your part to give you the best chance, but it’s still possible to get the car finance you want.

 What’s the best way to finance a car if you’re self employed?